Alert Correlation & Suppression

 Alert correlation is the process of grouping together related alerts to reduce noise and increase actionability of alerts and events.
-Correlated alerts are grouped translated to OIA incidents, whih are then routed to ITSM systems for handling by NOC/IT Analysts, who can then login to OIA Incident Room module to perform swift triage, diagnosis and root cause analysis of Incident.
+Correlated alerts are grouped translated to CFX incidents, which are then routed to ITSM systems for handling by NOC/IT Analysts, who can then login to OIA (Operations Intelligence and Analytics) Incident Room module to perform swift triage, diagnosis and root cause analysis of an Incident.

-Ingested alerts and events are normalized to OIA alert model, which is very rich, consisting of 30+ alert attributes, to allow address most alerts/tool implementations
+- Ingested alerts and events are normalized to OIA alert model, to allow addressing most alerts/tool implementations

-Enriched alerts are then evaluated for any suppression to be performed.
+- Enriched alerts are then evaluated for any correlation or suppression to be performed.
 Suppression policies are used to suppress alerts that escape maintenance windows.

 A correlation policies can result in one or more instances of alert correlations, each represented by an Alert Group

 Following controls are available to specify correlation behavior.